mdkostom/MobCalc/README.md

 <details>
 <summary>Task 4 Kilometer to Mile converter in your calculator (lib)</summary>
 <br>
-Contains 5 dart files:<br>
+Contains previous 4 dart files + 1 new for kilo to miles and back:<br>
-  0) converter_sceen.dart (new) - switches to new screen.
+  5) converter_sceen.dart (new) - switches to new screen.
 Converts kilometers to miles and back.
 </details>
 <details>
 <summary>Task 5 Add history and persistence to your app (lib)</summary>